bashbaugh/old-personal-site/_posts/2019-02-03-p2html5-js-game.md

 ##### JavaScript lesson: Arrays

-Arrays are simply lists of variables, all stored withing another variable.
+Arrays are simply lists of variables, all stored within another variable.

 For example, say you have a list of ages that you need to store in variables.
 You're not exactly sure how long the list will be, but even if you did, it would be very long.
 So obviously